mobify/branching-strategy/continuous-deployment.md

 , merge and close it and then delete the `feature-new-documentation` branch.

-1. Deploy `master` to a staging environment to verify (_some teams have this automated, some prefer a manual deploy through convention, either is fine_).
+1. Deploy `master` to a staging environment to verify (_some teams have this automated, some prefer a manual deploy with some conventions, either is fine_).

 1. If everything is good in staging, promote it to production and you're done.
 If not, roll back production to the previous release and return to Step 1.